Fleid/SQLSat-Paris-2014---DQS-MDS-PreConf/DQS.md

 What is uncool : the UI is bad.
 Bad bad.

+NB : only one instance of DQS per server, on the default instance;

 ## DQS : the tool
 #### Artifacts
 - Domain (===Attribute in MDS, column)